fourstepper/old-robinopletal.com/site/content/posts/workplace-ergonomics.md

 Adding the chair back, I realized what I actually needed wasn’t a stool, but a chair that would fit my sitting style, so that I could comfortably alternate between standing and sitting.
 I looked around local online second-hand eshops, and found a Steelcase Leap v2 in good condition for a bargain (I believe it was around $150), which supports the different sitting positions I switch between on a daily.
 It also eliminated my back pain.
 However, shoulder pain and wrist pain still persisted.

-To help with the shoulder and wrist pain, I now alternate between two mice (the MX Master 3 and MX Vertical from Logitech) and a trackpad throughout the day, which has improved things a lot.
+To help with the shoulder and wrist pain, I now alternate between two mice (the MX Master 3 and MX Vertical from Logitech) and a trackpad throughout the day, which has improved things a lot, although things unfortunately still aren't perfect.

 ## Other **major** factors